 Many dealers are now spending more money on Google Paid Search than they do on any other item in their advertising budget.
 But how many times a month that budget is being monitored and adjusted can mean the difference in paid search being an effective lead source or a resource with diminishing returns.

-My organization was shocked to read a recent study by LotLinx that examined more than 1,000 dealer search campaigns.
-The company found the average automotive pay-per-click manager makes less than 25 optimizations per campaign per month.
+My organization was shocked to read a recent study that examined more than 1,000 dealer search campaigns.
+Researchers found the average automotive pay-per-click manager makes less than 25 optimizations per campaign per month.

 An optimization simply means some type of adjustment to a campaign.
 That could be a bid adjustment, geography adjustment, or a few other types of adjustments to increase performance.
 The appalling part of this is that, while one adjustment a day may seem like adequate attention, it shows a severe lack of focus and attention being paid to how your money is spent.